 Appendix B: Doing Internet Ethnography

-Kelsy Burke is Assistant Professor of Sociology at St. Norbert College.
+Kelsy Burke is Assistant Professor of Sociology at University of Nebraska - Lincoln.

 "As evangelical Christians challenge older ideals of marriage, how do they continue to maintain their belief in the heterosexual ideal?
 Challenging stereotypes of evangelicals as prudish Puritans, Kelsy Burke brings a respectful feminist and queer sociological gaze to this examination of what it means for twenty-first century evangelicals to understand sex as a deeply satisfying gift they can try to get the most of.
 This is a fascinating case study of how human beings reproduce social power as they seek to navigate its effects."—Dawne Moon, author of God, Sex, and Politics: Homosexuality and Everyday Theologies